roybrouwer/lightning-talks-firebase/README.md

 ### Copy the web app config

-After creating the web app, you can copy the config to the Angular environment files.
+After creating the web app, copy the config to the Angular environment files.

 ### Create a new Firebase project